 All candidates must submit a dissertation based on independent and original research and must defend it in a formal, public forum.
-Policies and standards for establishing a dissertation committee and for preparation and submission are outlined in "Guidelines for Preparing the Doctoral Dissertation" and are supplemented by documents from the Graduate School and individual departments.
+Policies and standards for establishing a dissertation committee, preparing and submitting the dissertation are outlined in "Guidelines for Preparing the Doctoral Dissertation" (available at www.jsums.edu/graduateschool) and are supplemented by documents from the Graduate School and individual departments.
 All procedures must be followed.